 When saving your certificate file, you were asked to enter a password.
 Keep the password securely as it will be required during the installation process mentioned below.

 Buy Sectigo Email certificate (S/MIME)– Save 20%

 Save 20% on Sectigo Email certificate (S/MIME) Certificates.
 Ensure the best encryption to protect your communication through Sectigo Email Certificate.

-Follow the steps below to install your certificate and use it to sign your emails.
+Follow the simple steps mentioned below to install an encryption certificate in Outlook:

 - Go to ‘File’ then click on ‘Options’

 - Once the ‘Outlook Options’ window pops up, navigate to ‘Trust Center’ and select ‘Trust Center Settings.’

 - On the ‘Trust Center’ window navigate to the tab labeled ‘Email Security.’

 - On the right pane, under the Digital IDs (Certificates) tab, click on ‘Import/Export.’